-ORL 6501 Qualitative research methods in organizations: Data analysis and reporting
+ORL 6501 - Qualitative research methods in organizations: Data analysis and reporting

-Prerequisite: ORL 6500.
+Prerequisite: ORL 6500 or equivalent qualitative design/data collection course.
 Strategies and procedures for qualitative data analysis, within and across case studies, individual and group interview analyses, data display, and methods of presenting and reporting findings.

-ORLD 4050 Introduction to adult and continuing education
+ORLD 4050 - Introduction to adult and continuing education

-An introduction to the professional field of adult and continuing education: fields of practice (higher education, workplace, management training, social action, literacy and the like, and their evolution, and new challenges); schools of thought such as pragmatism, radicalism and humanism and their transformation and their relevance; clarification of concepts; and discussion of emerging issues and challenges.
+An introduction to the professional field of adult and continuing education: fields of practice (higher education, workplace, management training, social action, literacy and the like, and their evolution, and new challenges);

+schools of thought such as pragmatism, radicalism and humanism and their transformation and their relevance; clarification of concepts; and discussion of emerging issues and challenges.

-ORLD 4051 How adults learn
+ORLD 4051 - How adults learn